uber/kraken/docs/lazy-pull-streaming-design.md

 ## Next: production-like distributed-cluster PoC

-The devcluster PoC ran single-cluster, single-origin, with the index pushed as an ordinary blob (`soci push --existing-index allow`) discovered via the `sha256-<digest>` fallback tag.
+The devcluster PoC ran single-cluster, single-origin.
+The original PoC target (soci-snapshotter) discovered its index via an ordinary blob pushed with `soci push --existing-index allow` and the `sha256-<digest>` fallback tag; v1 (stargz) needs no such index at all.
 The production-like PoC must exercise what the devcluster could not:

 - **Multi-origin cold streaming.** Validate §4 backend range + §5 Phase 2
   partial origin seed so a cold origin streams ranges from the backend instead of materializing the whole blob on first range request.
-- **Cross-cluster index/ztoc replication.** Build the §6 build-index dependency
-  resolver so the index tag and its referenced data blobs replicate together;
-  today only the tag would replicate.
 - **Partial-peer discovery on the tracker.** §7 V3 announce carrying progress, so cold agents can fetch already-streamed pieces from partial peers, not only complete seeders.
 - **Tag-lookup latency under real load.** Re-evaluate the 10s→30s tag client timeout (§6) against production build-index latencies and large-image pushes.
-- **estargz alongside soci.** Push estargz-converted images (client/CI conversion) and confirm the format-agnostic range path serves them with no Kraken core change (see Format support).
+- **Cross-cluster index replication** stays deferred (§6, production plan §8) until a format that actually needs a separate index blob is adopted.

 ---